playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidation.md

 The validation API is designed around a core defined in package `play.api.data.mapping`, and "extensions", each providing primitives to validate and serialize data from / to a particular format ([[Json | ScalaValidationJson]], [[form encoded request body | ScalaValidationForm]], etc.).
 See [[the extensions documentation | ScalaValidationExtensions]] for more informations.

+TODO: Doc map
-TODO: links to the doc
+TODO: links to the scaladoc